 The next important dates of which we are sure in Salimbene's biography find him at Ravenna: he was there in 1264 and 1268, and it is very likely that the five years' residence of which he speaks was continuous, except for short excursions to neighbouring towns.
 Our chronicler looked back very fondly to those five years at Ravenna.
-Everything in the old Imperial city appealed The district was at peace, so far as there could be peace to him. in 13th century Italy, and here were old families to associate with, and old books to read.
-He enjoyed, too, the antiquarian atmosphere of the city : it did his heart good to see the desecrated tomb of the unorthodox Theodoric, and to know that (209) "the blessed Pope Gregory, when he came hither, caused his bones to be torn from the tomb of porphyry, (which is shown empty unto this day,) and thrown upon the dunghill and into the cesspool."
-Here also he could admire the tomb of his heroine the Empress Galla Placidia, with other similar monuments of the earliest Christian art: and he was naturally chosen as cicerone when a distinguished visitor came to see the churches of Ravenna (169), and earn the rich indulgences to be gained there.
+Everything in the old Imperial city appealed to him.
+The district was at peace, so far as there could be peace in 13th century Italy, and here were old families to associate with, and old books to read.
+He enjoyed, too, the antiquarian atmosphere of the city: it did his heart good to see the desecrated tomb of the unorthodox Theodoric, and to think that (209) "the blessed Pope Gregory, when he came hither, caused his bones to be torn from the tomb of porphyry, (which is shown empty unto this day,) and thrown upon the dunghill and into the cesspool;" though it is almost certain that some other profane hand did what he ascribes here to the great Pope. also he could admire the tomb of his heroine the Empress Galla Placidia, with other similar monuments of the earliest Christian art: and he was naturally chosen as cicerone when a distinguished visitor came to see the churches of Ravenna (169), and earn the rich indulgences to be gained there.
 Last, but not least, Ravenna was a city of good living.
-As the Podesta boasted one day to Salimbene (1270-254) "We have such plenty of victuals here that he would be a fool who should seek for more: for a good bowl of salt, full and heaped up, may be had here for a poor penny; and for the same price a man may buy 12 clean boiled eggs at a tavern; I can buy whensoever I will an excellent fat wild-duck for four pence in the proper season; and I have seen times when, if a man would pluck 10 ducks, he might keep the half of them for himself."
-Here he lived out of reach of actual war, and only hearing the distant echoes of those battles in the South which decided the fate of Frederick's last descendants.
+Podesta boasted one day to Salimbene (482) "We have such plenty of victuals here that he would be a fool who should seek for more: for a good bowl of salt, full and heaped up, may be had here for a poor penny; and for the same price a man may buy twelve clean boiled eggs at a tavern; I can buy whensoever I will an excellent fat wild-duck for four pence in the proper season; and I have seen times when, if a man would pluck ten ducks, he might keep the half of them for himself."
+Here he lived out of reach of actual war, hearing only the distant echoes of those battles in the South which decided the fate of Frederick's last descendants.
 One Christmastide, on his way to preach at San Procolo near Faenza, he met the great French host passing southwards to conquer Manfred at Benevento.
 "And a great miracle then befel: for in that year wherein they came was neither cold nor frost nor ice nor snow nor mire nor rain; but the roads were most fair, easy, and smooth, as though it had been the month of May.
 Which was the Lord's doing, for that they came to succour the Church and to exterminate that accursed Manfred, whose iniquities well deserved such a fate: for they were many indeed.
 For he had slain, as was said, his brother Conrad, who himself had slain his own brother Charles, born at Ravenna of the Emperor's English wife."
-(1266-244)
+(470)